0x20/hackerspace-blueprint/README.md

 However, when you want to do something that is irreversible or affects the core infrastructure of the space, you can discuss it with members on a **meeting** as explained in Section 3.
 These meetings can also be used to make sure that people will support what you want to do.

 There are two issues that are hard to fix using do-ocracy and meetings: interpersonal conflict and core infrastructure maintenance.
-Section 4 explains how **the board** solves these issues as the "custodians" and "counselors" of the space.
+Section 4 explains how **the board** solves these issues as the "wardens" and "counselors" of the space.
 Unlike many other organizations, the board has no power over what the space should do.

 Section 5 explains how you become a **member** of the space.